jeti/collections/docs/README.md

-# Unmodifiable and Imuutable Java Collections
+# Unmodifiable and Immutable Java Collections